-This document codifies a set of community practices based on regarding geospatial coverage data cubes in order to promote development, proliferation and federation of data cubes for the purpose of rendering geospatial data more readily available for analysis and decision support.
+This document codifies a set of community practices regarding geospatial coverage data cubes in order to promote coordinated development, proliferation and federation of data cubes for the purpose of rendering geospatial data more readily available for analysis and decision support.

 Key themes in this document are:

 Multidimensional spatial-temporal data cube structure with interoperable services.